5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 ∇
 ~~~

+I> In case you wonder about `⎕OFF`: that's actually a niladic function.
+Being able to provide a "right argument" is therefore kind of cheating because there can't be any.
+This is a special case in the Dyalog parser.

 Note that in this particular case we invent a local variable `rc` although strictly speaking this is not necessary.
 We learned from experience that you should not call several functions on a single line with the left-most being `Off`.
 If you do this anyway you will regret it one day, it's just a matter of time.

 Now we have to introduce a function `Off`: